+Litigation matters and asserted and unasserted claims against the Company may be in respect of certain subsidiaries of CGGI, CGGI directly or both CGGI and certain of its subsidiaries.

+A final finding of liability has been made in an action against Collins Stewart (C.I.)
+Limited, now called Canaccord Genuity Wealth (International) Limited (CGWIL), arising out of a non-compete agreement with one of its clients entered into before CGWIL became a subsidiary of the Company in 2012.
+Proceedings to determine the quantum of damages are continuing and the Company intends to vigorously defend itself.
+As at the date of this AIF the probable outcome of the current proceedings in respect of this matter cannot be determined and the amount of any damages award cannot be reasonably estimated.

-Certain claims have been asserted against the Company in respect of the sale of certain conventional wealth management tax advantaged film partnership products in the UK by a predecessor which could be material if such claims are advanced, additional claims are made and the Company's assumptions used to evaluate the matter as neither probable nor estimable change in future periods.
-In that event, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
-The aggregate investment by the Company's clients in respect of these products is estimated to be \$10.4 million (£5.8 million).
-The aggregate initial tax deferral realized by the Company's clients in respect of these products when they were purchased by those clients during the period from 2006 to 2009 is estimated to be \$14.4 million (£8.0 million).
-Enforcement in accordance with announcements from the UK taxation authority, the outcome of certain litigation proceedings in respect of the taxation of other similar products sold by other financial advisors and certain settlements reached with the UK taxation authority by some investors will likely result in tax liabilities to the purchasers of those products in excess of the initial tax deferral amount.
-The potential tax liability for the Company's clients that is in excess of the initial tax deferral amount is estimated to be \$14.9 million (£8.3 million).
-The probable outcome of the enforcement actions by the UK taxation authority in respect of this matter and the likelihood of a loss or the amount of any such loss to the Company in connection with any claims asserted against the Company, or which may be asserted against the Company, are not determinable at the date of the Company's audited annual consolidated financial statements for the year ended March 31, 2018.
+Proceedings have been brought against the Company in respect of the recommendation by a predecessor of certain wealth management tax advantaged film partnership products in the UK which could be material if such claims are successful, additional claims are made or the Company's assumptions used to evaluate the matter as neither probable nor estimable change in future periods.

+The Company is either vigorously defending such proceedings or intends to in respect of any further claims that may be advanced.
+Notwithstanding that the Company considers that all such claims are, and would be, without merit, the Company may be required to record a provision for an adverse outcome which could have a material adverse effect on the Company's financial position.
+The aggregate investment by the Company's clients who have standstill agreements in place in respect of these products, and for whom such information is available, is estimated to be approximately 10.0 million (£6.0 million).
+The aggregate initial tax deferral amount realized by the Company's clients who have standstill agreements, in respect of these products when they were purchased during the period from 2006 to 2009, is estimated to be less than 15.0 million.

+Enforcement by HMRC (the U.K. taxation authority), the outcome of litigation in respect of the taxation of other similar products sold by other financial advisors and settlements reached with HMRC by some investors may result in tax liabilities to the purchasers of these products in excess of the initial tax deferral amount.
+As at the date of these audited annual consolidated financial statements, civil claims have been issued by current and former clients, and one former client is involved in pre-action correspondence under the relevant pre-action protocol.
+All the claims (or potential claims) notified to the Company have been defended or denied.
+The potential tax liability for those clients engaged in the issued civil claims and pre-action correspondence, which is in addition to the initial tax deferral amount, is estimated to be less than \$18.0 million (\pounds 10.8 million) plus other potential costs (such as interest).
+For those clients not currently engaged in issued civil claims or pre-action correspondence that could assert a tax liability against the Company, the potential tax liability which is in addition to the initial tax deferral amount is estimated to be approximately \$5.0 million (£3.0 million).

+The probable outcome of the enforcement actions by HMRC in respect of this matter and the likelihood of a loss to, or the amount of any such loss suffered by, the Company in connection with any such claims made or asserted of the type set out above, or which may be further asserted, are not determinable at the date of this AIF.